 No or Little Refinishing

 This can be either an advantage or a disadvantage.
-Because of the gap under the floating floor, it can contract and expand in response to humidity changes.
-It makes the floating floors more flexible, but if you live in an area with high humidity, it might result in further problems – mold growth, pitting, warping, and so on.
+Because of the gap under the floating floor, it can contract and expand in response to humidity and temperature changes.
+It makes the floating floors more flexible, but if you live in an area with high humidity or temperature changes, it might result in further problems – mold growth, pitting, warping, and so on.
 However, it can also be remedied with the proper underlayment.

 How Do You Install A Floating Floor?